tigerbeetle/tigerbeetle/docs/internals/lsm.md

 newer entries.
 For example, if a table is created and later deleted, manifest log compaction will eventually remove any reference to the table from the log blocks.

-All manifest log blocks are tracked in the superblock manifest.
+All manifest blocks are tracked in the superblock manifest.

 ### Manifest Level